Baroness Dame Joan Bakewell raises concerns about decision to delay second COVID-19 vaccine

 “We urgently request for the Secretary of State to respond and provide a full account of the circumstances in which any changes to the programme were made.”

 Baroness Bakewell is fundraising for the legal costs for this case.

-Stephanie Hill is an associate solicitor in the human rights department at Leigh Day.
+Stephanie Hill is a senior associate solicitor in the human rights department at Leigh Day.